praesensco/spree_gift_card/README.md

 3. Working
 ---

 * A gift card is created by default when you seed data.
-It can also be created using the steps below.
-* Admin can create `gift card` through
+Admin can also create `gift card` through

     `Admin -> Products -> New`